2021 BISHOP’S GOLF INVITATIONAL

 Four Seasons – Las Colinas

-CAROLYN & WYATT MAXWELL
+CAROLINe & WYATT MAXWELL

 This most prestigious award will be presented to the team competing from one of the many parishes within the Diocese of Dallas.

 The 2020 Halo Cup 1st Place Winners: Saint Jude Chapel

 Patrick Reyes | Juan Bedolla | Louis Pena | Mark Burkett

 A Certified Audubon Cooperative Sanctuary and Environmental Leader in Golf Award winner, our 18-hole, par-70 championship course offers every golfer the opportunity to have amazing encounters with nature and wildlife all while enjoying the game.

 As the exclusive golf course for members of Four Seasons Golf and Sports Club, Cottonwood Valley features Bermuda grass fairways, bentgrass greens and tee boxes, and strategically placed bunkers.

 We believe that Catholic schools really focus on the whole person.
 They teach a sense of values and morals in addition to academics, because students are learning the importance of God in our lives.
 Part of our Foundation’s mission is providing equal opportunities for all children and advancing youth through education.
 Arriving at the tournament and talking with Catholic school students from all over the Diocese is a reminder of how very important the funds raised are to so many children, their families, and our entire Catholic community.

 Headquartered here in Dallas, we are very much a part of this community and are honored to take part in the Halo Invitational as the Title Sponsor.
 Helping to provide children with a quality Catholic education is a noble cause, but more than that we are helping young people go on to become part of a prestigious group of alumni.
 One day these young people will likely go on to become leaders in business, government or maybe even health care.